urban-toolkit/urbanite/README.md

 ## Overview

-UUrbanite is a framework for human-AI collaboration in urban visual analytics that leverages a dataflow-based model allowing users to specify intent at multiple scopes, enabling interactive alignment across specification, process, and evaluation stages.
+Urbanite is a framework for human-AI collaboration in urban visual analytics that leverages a dataflow-based model allowing users to specify intent at multiple scopes, enabling interactive alignment across specification, process, and evaluation stages.
 The framework incorporates features for explainability, multi-resolution task definition across dataflows, nodes, and parameters, and supporting interaction provenance based on findings from a survey identifying existing challenges.

 **Urbanite: A Dataflow-Based Framework for Human-AI Interactive Alignment in Urban Visual Analytics**
 Gustavo Moreira, Leonardo Ferreira, Carolina Veiga, Maryam Hosseini, and Fabio Miranda